drsanches/photobooth/readme.md

 - Rename domain to dao?
 - Refactor paging and soring.
 Use Page for responses?
 - Refactor notifier flow with email
-- Describe all functions of the applications
+- Describe all features of the applications

 ### UI
-- Hide admin ui for users
+- Hide admin ui for users?
-- Add UI for admin controller
+- Add icon
-- Refactor UI using bootstrap (https://bootstrap-vue.org/docs#browser)

 ### Tests
 - Use another framework?